Red-vented bulbul: Behaviour and ecology

 Red-vented bulbuls feed on fruits, petals of flowers, nectar, insects and occasionally house geckos (Hemidactylus flaviviridis).
 They have also been seen feeding on the leaves of Medicago sativa.

 Red-vented bulbuls build their nests in bushes at a height of around 2–3 m.
 Nests are occasionally built inside houses or in a hole in a mud bank.
 In one instance, a nest was found on a floating mat of Water hyacinth leaves and another observer noted a pair nesting inside a regularly used bus.
 Nests in tree cavities have also been noted.
 Nesting in safe cavities of residential buildings has also been noted.

 They breed from June to September and lay two or three eggs in a typical clutch.
-The eggs are pale-pinkish with spots of darker red more dense at the broad end.
+The eggs are pale-pinkish with spots of dark red color which are more dense at the broad end.
 However, in one instance, breeding has also been observed in February in Tamil Nadu.
 They are capable of having multiple clutches in a year.
 Nests are small flat cups made of small dry twigs and spider web, but sometimes making use of metal wires.
 The eggs hatch after about 14 days.
 Both parents feed the chicks and on feeding trips wait for the young to excrete, swallowing the faecal sacs produced for the first few days when the bacterial level is minimum.
 Later they carry the faecal sacs and dump them elsewhere.
 The pied crested cuckoo is a brood parasite of this species.
 Fires, heavy rains and predators are the main causes of fledgling mortality in scrub habitats in southern India.

 Their vocalizations are usually stereotyped and they call throughout the year.
 However, a number of distinct call types have been identified including roosting, begging, greeting, flight and two kinds of alarm calls.

 They are important dispersers of seeds of plants such as Carissa spinarum.

 The red-vented bulbul was among the first animals other than humans that was found to be incapable of synthesizing vitamin C. However, a large number of other birds were later found to likewise lack the ability to synthesize vitamin C.

 Like most birds, these bulbuls are hosts to coccidian blood parasites (Isospora sp.) while some bird lice such as Menacanthus guldum (Ansari 1951 Proc.
 Natl.
 Inst.
 Sci.
 India 17:40) have been described as ectoparasites.

 Along with red-whiskered bulbuls this species has led to changes in the population dynamics of butterfly morphs on the island of Oahu in Hawaii.
 Here the population of white morphs of the Danaus plexippus butterfly has risen over a period of 20 years due to predation of the orange morphs by these bulbuls.